 Helping the Needy Close to Home

-Since its inception, the Ann Arbor office has developed an impressive track record for volunteer work.
-Reflecting on her volunteer experiences, research analyst Mynti Hossain says, “There are parallels between volunteering and the research that we conduct at Mathematica.
+The Ann Arbor office has developed an impressive track record for volunteer work since it opened.
+Reflecting on her volunteer experiences, Research Analyst Mynti Hossain says, “There are parallels between volunteering and the research that we conduct at Mathematica.
 Volunteering gives you a different perspective and really brings home the importance of our work.
-Volunteering has been both enriching and fulfilling for our staff.”
+Volunteering has been enriching and fulfilling for our staff.”

 Intersections: Where Research Meets Real Life